 - Tasting.
 There are a number of foods particular to the city, but two novelties were especially fun to try: pastel de belém and ginjinha.
 The pastel de belém, a small egg custard tart, is officially just found in Belém, a quick bus ride west (the big old bakery with the blue awning, unmissable), but a pastel de nata is the same idea and found everywhere in the city.
 The Belém version is widely hailed by locals, served warm with powdered sugar and cinnamon.
 Just as sweet and heavy is ginjinha, a liquor made with sour cherries and sugar.
 It’s sometimes served with whole cherries at the bottom of the cup, or in a cup made out of chocolate.
 I snagged a paper cup of it for 1.35 on Rossio Square and sat on a bench in the sun, contentedly listening to some talented buskers and turning down sunglasses salesmen and fake drug dealers.

 - Gulbenkian-going.
 The Gulbenkian is a small art museum that’s worth a visit, at least if you go on Sunday like I did, when it’s free.
 It sort of has a tiny bit of everything, but my favorites were these René Lalique pieces: http://museu.gulbenkian.pt/Museu/en/Collection/ReneLalique.
-The building housing the collection is a 70s-aesthetic nightmare, but the surrounding gardens are wonderful, full of birds and flowers and private little corners for quiet reflection or making out.
+The building housing the collection is a 70s-aesthetic nightmare, but the surrounding gardens are wonderful, full of birds and flowers and private little corners for quiet reflection or a sneaky kiss.

 - Fado-listening.
 This traditional style of music is totally captivating, and was enhanced by the atmosphere of the cozy, packed bar I heard it in (Tasca do Chico).

 - Day-tripping.
-Belém, a suburb that is basically just an extension of Lisbon, Cascais, a small seaside resort town surrounded by gorgeous coastline, and Sintra, a forested wonderland full of palaces, mansions, and castles, are all within an hour of the city center and well worth a jaunt.
+Belém, a suburb that is basically just an extension of Lisbon and boasts a gorgeous monastery as well as the Tower of Belém and the eponymous custard tarts, Cascais, a small seaside resort town surrounded by gorgeous coastline, and Sintra, a forested wonderland full of palaces, mansions, and castles, are all within an hour of the city center and well worth a jaunt.

 Lodging: I stayed at Living Lounge Hostel for about 10 euros a night, and it was fantastic.
 The place looks more like a quirky boutique record store than a hostel, decorated with fun, artsy attention to detail.
 It’s centrally located and about thirty feet from a major metro stop.
 The rooms are spacious and clean, and I appreciated the free lockers, high ceilings, complimentary breakfast, and really excellent downloadable guide to the city.
 Though I didn’t take advantage of it, they also offer several tours and full dinners for 10 euros.